Ask Elton

 4.74 Transponders

-4.74.2 State the requirements for the operation of transponders within the New Zealand FIR as per Part 91 & AIP ENR
+4.74.2 State the requirements for the operation of transponders within the New Zealand FIR.
+CAR Part 91 & AIP ENR

 91.247 Use of transponder and altitude reporting equipment

-(a) Except as provide in paragraph (g), a pilot-in-command of an aircraft operating in transponder mandatory controlled airspace designated under Part 71 within the New Zealand FIR must, unless otherwise authorised or instructed by ATC—
+Unless otherwise authorised or instructed by ATC, the pilot-in-command of an aircraft operating in transponder mandatory controlled airspace within the New Zealand FIR must:

-• (1) operate the transponder to transmit ADS-B data; and
+• operate the transponder so that it transmits ADS-B data; and

-• (2) ensure that ADS-B data is transmitted at all times when the aircraft begins to move under its own power until it has come to a complete stop at the end of the flight.
+• ensure that ADS-B data is transmitted continuously from when the aircraft begins to move under its own power until it comes to a complete stop at the end of the flight.

 To see more, you must subscribe for licence "PPL" or sesssion "Air Law (A) & (H)"